 In Chicago, during the 1920’s there were two major gangs, these were the North Side Gang and the South Side Gang.
 The South Side Gang is better known as The Chicago Outfit, which included Johnny Torrio and the up and coming Al Capone.

-During Prohibition both gangs ran alcohol rackets, or bootlegging as it was better known as.
+During Prohibition both gangs ran alcohol rackets, or bootlegging, similar to the Yakuza and the operations they controlled and were involved in, across the water in Japan.
 The war between the North and South side came when Dean O’Banion decided to hijack alcohol trucks that belonged to the South side as they were encroaching on the North Side territory, and selling them right under O’Banion’s nose for a better price.

 Torrio wasn’t a violent man, and tried to keep the peace between the two sides for many years, however this move by O’Banion would spark anger in Al Capone, and would eventually lead to the assassination of O’Banion.